-The Company's business activities are set out in the 'Principal activities and annual review of the business' section of the Report of the Directors on page 3.
+The Company's business activities are set out in the 'Principal activities and review of the business' section of the Report of the Directors on page 3.
 The Directors have decided to prepare the consolidated financial statements on a basis other than that of a going concern, which assumes that the Group will terminate and cease operations within the foreseeable future.
-As a result, assets are stated at their net realisable values and liabilities are stated at their settlement values and accordingly non-current assets/liabilities are classified as current assets/liabilities.
-No adjustments have been made to the carrying values of the assets/liabilities.

-The term of the Partnership was due to expire on 31 March 2022.
-Subsequent to the year end on 9 February 2022, the term of the Partnership was extended to 30 September 2023 (updated expiry date).
-The Group is in a period of managed wind down to the updated expiry date, with the objective to realise its assets at the best available prices.
-See further details on the sales of assets under investment section.
+A basis other than that of a going concern includes, where appropriate, writing down assets to their realisable values and recognising commitments held at the balance sheet date that have become onerous.
+During the year, on 8 September 2023, the Partnership's investors were notified of the intention of the Fund to operate beyond its updated expiry date of 30 September 2023 to provide more time for the Investment Manager to realise the remaining positions and avoid forced sales at depressed valuations.
+The Group is in a period of managed wind down, with the objective to realise its assets at the best available prices.
 The financial statements do not include any provision for the future costs of terminating the business of the Group except to the extent that such costs were committed at the end of the reporting period.

-The Coronavirus outbreak has had no material impact on the Directors' going concern assessment, due to the nature of the Group's operation with its revenue stream supported by government funded programmes.
-The Directors will continue to manage the wind down process.
-Please refer to the subsequent events note for any update on the status of the wind down process.
+The Directors have assessed that there is sufficient funds to cover the amounts due as trade and other creditors.